Aqila-Farahmand/experiments-2025-joms-rag/README.md

-# RAG System designed to assist patients with hypertension
+# RAG System is designed to assist patients with hypertension

 This repository provides the implementation of a **Retrieval-Augmented Generation (RAG)** system designed to assist **hypertensive patients** by delivering context-aware, trustworthy, and privacy-preserving information.
 The system follows a modular pipeline, enabling focused evaluation and improvement at each stage.